Weaver Birds on Nests

 black headed weaver

-Know about the black headed weaver, One interesting Bird with a beautiful Nest in Uganda.
+Know about the black headed weaver, an interesting Bird with a beautiful Nest in Uganda.

-Black headed weaver is a member of the large family weavers found in the sub saharan african region.
+The black-headed weaver is a member of the large family of weavers found in the sub-Saharan African region.

 These are well known for the construction of very complex grass nests.

-Just like any other bird would be, the Village Weaver has common things noted onto it.
-Sometime a person who has read about them can use identify them even without seeing them physically.
+Just like any other bird, the Village Weaver has common things noted on it.
+Sometimes a person who has read about them can use identify them even without seeing them physically.

-• Village weavers are social birds and highly noise makers.
+• Village weavers are social birds and highly noisy makers.

-• These birds are mostly found in the sub saharan african region, that’s to say; west, central and eastern Africa.
+• These birds are mostly found in the sub-Saharan African region, that is to say, west, central and eastern Africa.

 • They mostly feed on insects, seeds, nectar and fruits.

-• The black headed weavers inhabit in a variety of habitats as listed; wetlands, woodlands, etc.
+• The black headed weavers inhabit a variety of habitats, as listed: wetlands, woodlands, etc.

 • The male weavers are responsible for building the nests so as to attract females.

-• The nest is round and the entrance is created at the bottom of the nest and it take about 8 hours for the male to build the nest.
+• The nest is round, and the entrance is created at the bottom of the nest.
+It takes about 8 hours for the male to build the nest.

 Contact Us Today